 Is your marriage not what you expected?
 Perhaps you are struggling badly and wonder if anything will fix it?
-Maybe your marriage is ok, but you wonder if it could be even better?
-The mindsets you entertain about your marriage can make all the difference.
-Changing the way you look at your relationship, through a Biblical lens, can help you to appreciate your spouse and your marriage, and reduce the number and intensity of conflicts you have.
+Maybe your marriage is okay, but you wonder if it could be even better?
+The mindsets you have about your marriage affect the atmosphere in your home and your approach to the inevitable issues that come your way.